 Obesity is another important maternal factor as intrapelvic fat can impede delivery (Kondert & Mayer 2017, Hawkins & Bishop 2012, Blaes 2010, Brower 2006).
 Uterine inertia can develop secondary to muscle fatigue with large fetal size or positional dystocia (Kondert & Mayer 2017, Minarikova et al 2015, Shomer et al 2013, Hawkins & Bishop 2012, Brower 2006).
 Uterine inertia can also occur secondary to pregnancy toxemia, hypocalcemia, or infection, as toxins produced with infection or pregnancy ketosis can weaken uterine musculature (Shomer et al 2013, Brower 2006).
 The large gravid uterus is prone to torsion (Percy & Barthold 2009) and vitamin C deficiency has also been theorized to play a role in dystocia (Kondert & Mayer 2017, Minarikova et al 2015, Hawkins & Bishop 2012).

-Although a breech presentation can be normal in the guinea pig, fetal malposition is another possible cause of dystocia (Blaes 2010).
-Problems can occur when only one rear leg is presented in the birth canal, when one or both forelegs point backwards, and when the head presents facing backwards, sideways (ears first) or tipping downwards (Blaes 2010).
+Although a breech presentation can be normal, fetal malposition is another possible cause of dystocia (Blaes 2010).
+Problems can also occur when only one rear leg is presented in the birth canal, when one or both forelegs point backwards, and when the head presents facing backwards, sideways (ears first) or tipping downwards (Blaes 2010).
 Dystocia can also develop when the back or shoulders present first at the birth opening (Blaes 2010).

 Fetal malformations are a rare cause of dystocia, however conditions such as conjoined twinning have been reported (Blaes 2010).
 A “bull-backed” abnormality has been associated with lethal gene of roans, which leads to a massive, short-backed, arched fetus with an enlarged head (Blaes 2010).